Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/application.md

 You can also set:
 - **WEST ARGUMENTS**: Additional argument to west build command (affect the tasks.json)

 The environment variable values and west arguments are stored in the `application/.vscode/settings.json` of your west workspace folder.
+West arguments can be used to enable Sysbuild by adding `--sysbuild` in value.